 Note: The U.S. federal standards for positive drug test results are designed to flag a positive on anything over 50 nanograms of THC-COOH (the metabolite for THC) per milliliter of urine.
 However, different employers may test for different cutoff concentrations.
 (2)

 What If There’s Some THC In The CBD?

-As I alluded to above, there are no federal regulations on the quality or purity of CBD isolates.
+As we touched on above, there are no federal regulations on the quality or purity of CBD isolates.
 Some CBD products are very pure, as they should be.
 But others may contain more THC (cannabis’s psychoactive compound) than they’re otherwise legally allowed.

 This is because, at the federal level, only 0.3 percent THC is allowed in CBD products.
 But some states have legalized medical marijuana, and in those states, it’s possible that CBD has more than the allotted 0.3 percent.

 Hemp CBD oil, which is derived from the hemp plant, is the typical high-quality CBD oil that cannot contain more than 0.3 percent THC.
 Marijuana CBD, on the other hand, can contain much more.

 Adaptable to grow in most